Tudat/tudat/tutorials/applicationWalkthroughs/shapeBasedTrajectory.rst

    tudatBundle/tudatExampleApplications/libraryExamples/satellitePropagatorExamples/shapeBasedTrajectoryDesign.cpp

-This tutorial presents how a good preliminary low-thrust trajectory can be obtained using various shape-based methods.
+This tutorial presents how a preliminary low-thrust trajectory can be obtained using various shape-based methods.
 The optimisation of the trajectory will not be addressed here, but this tutorial rather focuses on how to design a feasible trajectory for an Earth-Mars transfer which respects boundary conditions at departure and arrival, as well as the specified value of the time-of-flight.

 Shaping methods use a simplified, unperturbed model to compute shaped trajectories.
 This tutorial also presents the numerical propagation of the fully perturbed problem, and compares the results with the analytical trajectory derived from the shape-based methods.

 Set up the problem
 ~~~~~~~~~~~~~~~~~~
-The boundary conditions at departure and arrival for the targeted trajectory are first defined, and the time-of-flight and expected number of revolutions are also specified.
+The boundary conditions of the problem, required Cartesian state and time at departure and arrival (or in this case the time-of-flight), are first defined  for the targeted trajectory.
+In addition, the expected number of revolutions are specified.
 This describes the trajectory design problem that is to be tackled with shape-based methods.

 .. code-block:: cpp